penumbra-zone/penumbra/docs/protocol/src/dex.md

 correctly without revealing it, they cannot do so for other users' state.

 Instead of solving this problem, ZSwap sidesteps the need for users to do so.
-At a high level, swaps work as follows: users publically burn funds of one kind in a coordinated way that allows the chain to compute a per-block clearing price, and mint or burn liquidity pool reserves.
+At a high level, swaps work as follows: users publicly burn funds of one kind in a coordinated way that allows the chain to compute a per-block clearing price, and mint or burn liquidity pool reserves.
 Later, users privately mint funds of the other kind, proving that they previously burned funds and that the